pronobis/dot/README.md

   * `setup.sh` - Executed for interactive and non-interactive, login and non-login sessions for any POSIX shell.
   * `setup.bash` - Executed for interactive and non-interactive, login and non-login Bash sessions.
   * `setup.fish` - Executed for interactive and non-interactive, login and non-login Fish sessions.
   * `setup-login.sh` - Executed for interactive and non-interactive login sessions for any POSIX shell.
-Guaranteed to run once even if the login shell is not-POSIX compliant.
   * `setup-login.bash` - Executed for interactive and non-interactive login Bash sessions.
-Guaranteed to run once even if the login shell is not Bash.
   * `setup-login.fish` - Executed for interactive and non-interactive login Fish sessions.
-Guaranteed to run once even if the login shell is not Fish.
   * `setup-interactive.sh` - Executed for interactive, login and non-login sessions for any POSIX shell.
   * `setup-interactive.bash` - Executed for interactive, login and non-login Bash sessions.
   * `setup-interactive.fish` - Executed for interactive, login and non-login Fish sessions.